olaniyan4m/Thenga-Project/legal/TermsOfService.md

-# 📋 Pezela Terms of Service
+# 📋 Thenga Terms of Service

 **Effective Date: January 1, 2024**
 **Last Updated: January 1, 2024**

 ## 1. Acceptance of Terms

-By accessing or using the Pezela mobile application and services, you agree to be bound by these Terms of Service ("Terms").
+By accessing or using the Thenga mobile application and services, you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, please do not use our services.

 ## 2. Description of Service

-Pezela is a digital commerce platform designed for South African micro and small businesses.
+Thenga is a digital commerce platform designed for South African micro and small businesses.
 Our services include:

 - **Mobile Application**: iOS and Android mobile app for business management
 - **Payment Processing**: Integration with South African payment gateways